How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 How Does Homeschooling High School Work?

 It’s really not that hard, believe it or not.
 First, check with your state laws on homeschooling.
-You’ll want to be sure to familiarize yourself with any laws pertaining specifically to high schoolers or graduation requirements.
-Once you educate yourself on your state laws, you will simply need to make a rough sketch or plan for your child’s high school years.
+You’ll want to be sure to familiarize yourself with any laws pertaining specifically to high school and graduation requirements.
+Once you understand your state's laws, you will simply need to make a rough sketch or plan for your child’s high school years.
 Then, choose a curriculum and begin the transcript.

-I highly recommend you keep a running transcript and keep it updated each year.
+I highly recommend you keep a running transcript and update it each year.
 It’s much easier to fill in the classes as you go rather than wait until your child is ready to graduate.
-As you fill out the transcript, you’ll simply assign credits to each class depending on how many hours your child puts into the class.
-Homeschooling high school is absolutely doable.
+As you fill out the transcript, you’ll assign credits to each class depending on how many hours your child puts into the class.
+Homeschooling high school is completely doable.

-Homeschooling is all about bringing your children to do life alongside you.
-This is the best preparation for adulthood, because they will have had years of front row experience.
-You might feel like a fish out of water when you begin your homeschool journey, but it won’t be long, and you’ll feel like an old pro.
+Homeschooling is all your children doing life alongside you.
+This is the best preparation for adulthood, because they will have had years of front-row experience.
+You might feel like a fish out of water when you begin your homeschool journey, but before long you’ll feel like an old pro.

 sonlight catalog